Jonathan Goldstein (author): Radio/audio

 He hosted the CBC summer radio program Road Dot Trip in 2000 and has contributed to shows like Dispatches and Outfront.
 In 2000, his career received a boost after he was selected to work on Ira Glass' popular public radio program This American Life.
 Goldstein relocated to Chicago to work as a producer on the show.
 Many of Goldstein's pieces have been featured on This American Life where he is a contributing editor.
 From 2000 to 2002 he was also a producer of the show.

 In 2002, Goldstein returned to Montreal and started work on several projects for CBC Radio One.
 He hosted WireTap, which debuted in 2004 and ended in 2015.
 The program featured stories told over the phone.

 In May 2014, Goldstein played an "expert witness" in humorist John Hodgman's comedy/court show podcast Judge John Hodgman.

 In September 2016, Goldstein began a new podcast, Heavyweight, with podcast network Gimlet Media.
+The podcast was discontinued in 2023 by Spotify, which had purchased Gimlet in the meantime.
+In May 2025, Heavyweight returned under the podcast network, Pushkin Industries.

 Goldstein is a member of the Public Radio Exchange editorial board.